App state is a generic store of values that can be used to easily pass values around and persist them between navigation and page reloading.

 Short Demo

-App state in blocks
+App state screen generation

 Showing pre-generated state on details sidepanel from ejection of table block.